indexsupply/golden-axe/fe/src/docs/index.md

 Index Supply's SQL API is a hosted HTTP API that allows you to run SQL queries on Ethereum Event Logs.
 Each query must also include a set of human readable ABI signatures _(ie `Transfer(from address, to address, tokens uint)`)_.
-This design allows you to query any event instantaneously and without pre-configuration!
+This design allows you to query any event instantaneously and without configuration!

 You can use this API from your backend or from the browser.